homeassistant-extras/zwave-card-set/src/cards/device-center/README.md

 ## Requirements

 - Home Assistant
-- At least one Zooz Z-Wave device
+- At least one Z-Wave device
 - Z-Wave integration configured in Home Assistant

 ## Support

-For issues and feature requests, please visit the [GitHub repository](https://github.com/homeassistant-extras/zooz-card-set).
+For issues and feature requests, please visit the [GitHub repository](https://github.com/homeassistant-extras/zwave-card-set).